 The survey was commissioned from Bartlett Clark Consultancy, Specialists in Archaeogeophysics of Oxford, by Headland Archaeology (UK) Ltd on behalf of Bloor Homes.
-Fieldwork for the survey was done on 16 June 2014.
-[The survey was carried out at the same time as another nearby investigation for the same client at Bidford on Avon, Warwickshire.
-The two surveys are reported on separately.]
+Fieldwork for the survey was done on 17 June 2014.
+[The survey was carried out at the same time as another nearby investigation for the same client at Salford Priors, Warwickshire.
+This is reported on separately.]